Prediction models

 If these terms are found in a model specification file, then a

-bias-adjusted version of the prediction (Y1
+bias-adjusted version of the prediction (Y1) will be output as well

-as the raw estimate (Y
+as the raw estimate (Y).

 This particular form of bias adjustment uses the observed value of the output variable, as is appropriate in the context of biological/brain age prediction models, i.e. where chronological age will be known, and it is the difference between predicted and chronological age that is the outcome of primary interest.